 If you want significant cost savings over time, the annual membership is a good option.
 It costs $129, which means you’re only paying $10.75 per month.
 With this option, you also get four free bonus gifts.
-You get four packs of daily vocal warmups -- an advanced and a beginner pack for both male and female vocalists.
+You get four packs of daily vocal warmups — an advanced and a beginner pack for both male and female vocalists.

-Both membership options come with a 30-day money back guarantee -- if you are unhappy with your membership for any reason at all, you can contact the site and you will get a full refund.
+Both membership options come with a 30-day money-back guarantee — if you are unhappy with your membership for any reason at all, you can contact the site and you will get a full refund.

 Social Proof of the Course

 This 30 Day Singer course review comes from Music Industry How-To.
 It’s a snapshot from a very thorough walk-through of the site.
 Like most reviewers that we came across, this reviewer wholeheartedly recommends 30 Day Singer.

 This last review snapshot comes from the review site Musicaroo.
-This reviewer points out a couple of features of this course that we like -- one is the singing tricks techniques section, which gives even new vocalists an introduction to advanced topics they will explore in advanced courses later on.
+This reviewer points out a couple of features of this course that we like — one is the singing tricks techniques section, which gives even new vocalists an introduction to advanced topics they will explore in advanced courses later on.
 They also point out that you can choose your instructor, which we think is an excellent benefit.

-After carefully looking at 30 Day Singer, we can confidently say that we recommend this course for new singers (and even those with some experience who just want to improve).
+After carefully looking at 30 Day Singer, we can confidently say that we recommend this singing lessons course for beginner and intermediate vocalists.
 We like that you have a few beginner course options to choose from, and we also like that all lessons are laid out in a methodical way.

 Plus, this course really does emphasize warm-ups and vocal health, which is essential if you want to keep your voice sounding great while avoiding vocal injuries.
 If you’re ready to start singing, check it out today!